-19. (1) Notwithstanding subsection 18(2) and paragraph 18(3)(b), iii. a site for a mobile home, and the amount of rent payable by a tenant is overdue for 5 days or more, the landlord may give the tenant notice that the rental agreement is terminated and that the tenant is required to vacate the residential premises on a specified date not less than 10 days after the notice is served on the tenant.
+19. (1) Notwithstanding subsection 18(2) and paragraph 18(3)(b), i. rented from month to month, the amount of rent payable by a tenant is overdue for 5 days or more, the landlord may give the tenant notice that the rental agreement is terminated and that the tenant is required to vacate the residential premises on a specified date not less than 10 days after the notice is served on the tenant.